Sep. 1, 2012 - Check out my new Connect Four Java applet.

 This web site has been running since 1999, when I created it for a course project.
 I honestly did not expect it to be in existence for so long.
 Though most of the projects featured here are horribly obsolete, Truth Table Constructor has become quite popular on the Web.
 It was completely redesigned in early 2006 so that it can generate large tables and export them to images or text files.
 As time permits, I have been updating my implementations with cleaner, more efficient code.

-I am currently a teacher of computer science technology at Bergen County Academies in Hackensack, NJ.
+I am currently an assistant teaching professor of computer science at Stevens Institute of Technology in Hoboken, NJ.
+I am teaching a variety of undergraduate courses, serving on the curriculum committee, and advising students on their couses of study.
+Before coming (or shall I say returning) to Stevens, I spent three years developing a full curriculum of computer science courses and teaching them to advanced high school students at Bergen County Academies in Hackensack, NJ.
 Prior to teaching, I was a technical specialist working on natural language processing at Thomson Reuters in New York City.
-In June 2010 I completed my doctoral studies at Stevens Institute of Technology in Hoboken, NJ, where I researched underwater acoustic communication.
+In June 2010 I completed my doctoral studies at Stevens, where I researched underwater acoustic communication.
 I received my M.S. degree in computer science from Stevens in 2004 and my B.S. degree, also in computer science, from Seton Hall University in 2001.
-I worked for Prudential Financial, KPMG, and Syncsort in between my educational endeavors.
-I am also an avid classical/liturgical musician, having served in churches since 1991.
+I gained experience as a software engineer while working for Prudential Financial, KPMG, and Syncsort.
+In my spare time, I enjoy writing software and playing the organ.